microsoft/ignite-learning-paths-training-mod/mod30/README.md

 ## Become a Presenter

-To become a *Trained Presenters*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
+To become a *Trained Presenter*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
 In your email please include:

 - Complete name:
 - The code of this presentation: MOD30